 What other fish can you keep with goldfish?

-The first thing to realize is that goldfish have very specific requirements and any fish you keep with goldfish will need to thrive in similar living conditions.
-For example:
+The first thing to realise when considering which other fish you can keep in the same tank as goldfish is that goldfish have very specific requirements and any fish you keep with goldfish will therefore need to thrive in similar living conditions.

-- Goldfish can grow to be very large and need a lot of space – you should never keep goldfish in a bowl, or in a tank that is too small for them
+– Goldfish can grow to be very large and need a lot of space – you should never keep goldfish in a bowl, or in a tank that is too small for them.
+Any other fish that you add will be taking valuable space away from your goldfish.

 – Goldfish eat a lot and will try to eat anything that will fit in their mouths… including smaller fish!